marius-wieschollek/passwords/README.md

 Of course we know that most websites still require numbers and special characters, sou we will help you with that as well.

 #### Integrated security check
+Passwords like "P@55w0rd" may fool most generic security checks, but they are so common that most hackers have them in their lists.
-Passwords can check automatically if your accounts or passwords have been compromised.
+This is why passwords checks automatically if your passwords have been compromised by integrating the [Have I been pwned](https://haveibeenpwned.com/) service.
 **Soon to come:** You can get convenient e-mail updates when the security status of a password has changed.
 **Soon to come:** You can also define custom password rules to make sure all your passwords live up to your expectations.